GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 - Inventory management sites can read or write data to the NFC tag on a container to update information on its contents.
-- Conference sites can use it to scan NFC badges during the event and make sure they are locked to prevent further changes of the information written on them.
+- Conference sites can use it to scan NFC badges during the event and make sure they are locked to prevent further changes to the information written on them.
 - Sites can use it for sharing initial secrets needed for device or service provisioning scenarios and also to deploy configuration data in operational mode.